dwmkerr/effective-container-engineering/README.md

 - State mutation can be tricky.
 Consider how in-flight requests are handled, race conditions etc.

 ## Observability

+### Include Healthchecks

+At the very least, a server should support an explicit healthcheck, to allow monitoring tools to be able to check the status of the server.

+See: [`include-healthchecks`](./include-healthchecks) for an example.

+Remember:

+- You may well want to differentiate between *healthy* and *ready*.
+Serfers which are not ready might be starting up, or have a backend unavailable, ideally a system should wait for them.
+Servers which are consistently not healthy should be stopped.
+- A 'shallow' healthcheck will check that the component is healthy.
+A 'deep' healthcheck will check dependent services.
+- Healthchecks might offer extra data - uptime, versions of packages, version of the code and so on.
+But be careful not to inadvertantly expose this data to the outside world.

 ### Know How To Log